 Company and employee contributions to the Pension Plan are based on actuarial reports, including valuations performed at least every three years, and actual or projected levels of pensionable earnings, as applicable.
 The most recent actuarial valuation was performed effective December 31, 2018 and filed on September 30, 2019.
-The next actuarial valuation will be performed no later than effective December 31, 2021.
-Total annual cash Pension Plan employer contributions for 2020 were \$57 million (2019 - \$61 million).
-Estimated annual Pension Plan employer contributions for the years 2021, 2022, 2023, 2024, 2025, 2026 and 2027 are approximately \$59 million, \$93 million, \$107 million, \$111 million, \$111 million, \$113 million and \$118 million respectively.
+The new valuation is expected to be filed by no later than September 30, 2022, which may result in a change to the estimated contributions for 2022-2027.
+Total annual cash Pension Plan employer contributions for 2021 were \$62 million (2020 - \$57 million).
+Estimated annual Pension Plan employer contributions for the years 2022, 2023, 2024, 2025, 2026 and 2027 are approximately \$93 million, \$107 million, \$111 million, \$111 million, \$111 million, respectively.

-The Supplemental Plan provides members of the Pension Plan with benefits that would have been earned and payable under the Pension Plan beyond the limitations imposed by the Income Tax Act (Canada).
-The Supplemental Plan obligation is included with other post-retirement and post-employment benefit obligations on the consolidated balance sheets.
+The Supplementary Plan provides members of the Pension Plan with benefits that would have been earned and payable under the Pension Plan beyond the limitations imposed by the Income Tax Act (Canada).
+The Supplementary Plan obligation is included with other post-retirement and post-employment benefit obligations on the consolidated balance sheets.

 Hydro One recognizes the overfunded or underfunded status of the Pension Plan, and post-retirement and post-employment benefit plans (Plans) as an asset or liability on its consolidated balance sheets, with offsetting regulatory assets and liabilities as appropriate.
 The underfunded benefit obligations for the Plans, in the absence of regulatory accounting, would be recognized in AOCI.
-The impact of changes in assumptions used to measure pension and post-retirement benefit obligations is generally recognized over the expected average remaining service period of the employees and using the corridor approach for the post-retirement benefit plan.
+The impact of changes in assumptions used to measure pension and post-retirement benefit obligations is generally recognized over the expected average remaining service period of the employees and using the corridor approach for the postretirement benefit plan.
 For post-employment benefit plan, the impact of changes in assumptions are recognized immediately in the net periodic benefit cost.
 The measurement date for the Plans is December 31.

-The following tables provide the components of the unfunded status of the Company's Plans at December 31, 2020 and 2019:
+The following tables provide the components of the unfunded status of the Company's Plans at December 31, 2021 and 2020:

-Pen Post-Retirement and Pension Benefits Post-Employment Benefits
+Pen Post-Retirement and Post-Employment Benefits

-Year ended December 31 (millions of dollars) 2020 2019 2020 2019
+Year ended December 31 (millions of dollars) 2021 2020 2021 2020

 Change in projected benefit obligation

-Projected benefit obligation, beginning of year 8,973 7,752 1,783 1,465
+Projected benefit obligation, beginning of year 9,763 8,973 1,857 1,783

-Current service cost 215 145 70 56
+Current service cost 240 215 66 70

-Employee contributions 56 55
+Employee contributions 61 56

-Interest cost 284 303 58 60
+Interest cost 257 284 51 58

-Benefits paid (381) (371) (45) (47)
+Benefits paid (392) (381) (47) (45)

-Net actuarial loss (gain) 465 1,089 (42) 243
+Net actuarial loss (gain) (571) 465 (98) (42)

-Transfers from other plans 151 33 6
+Transfers from other plans · 151 34 33

-Projected benefit obligation, end of year 9,763 8,973 1,857 1,783
+Projected benefit obligation, end of year 9,358 9,763 1,863 1,857

 Change in plan assets

-Fair value of plan assets, beginning of year 7,848 7,205
+Fair value of plan assets, beginning of year 8,103 7,848

-Actual return on plan assets 425 922
+Actual return on plan assets 834 425

-Benefits paid (381) (371) (45) (47)
+Benefits paid (392) (381) (47) (45)

-Employer contributions 57 61 45 47
+Employer contributions 62 ' 57 ° '47 ° '45 °

-Employee contributions 56 55
+Employee contributions 61 56

-Administrative expenses (22) (24)
+Administrative expenses (23) (22)

-Transfers from other plans 120 '
+Transfers from other plans 120

-Fair value of plan assets, end of year 8,103 7,848
+Fair value of plan assets, end of year 8,645 8,103

-Unfunded status 1,660 1,125 1,857 1,783
+Unfunded status 713 1,660 1,863 1,857

-In 2019, liabilities associated with the HOSSM post-employment benefit plans were transferred to the Hydro One post-employment benefit plans.
+&lt;sup>1 In 2020, assets and liabilities associated with the Inergi LP Pension Plan and post-employment benefit plans were transferred to the Hydro One Pension Plan and post-employment benefit plans, related to the 2018 transfer of customer service operations employees to Hydro One.

-Transfers from Other Plans
+Future Transfers from Other Plans